ArthurPieri/arthurpieri.github.io/content/_Extract data from MongoDB using python.md

 - MongoDB (of course)

 ## The quick and dirty solution
-In order to get the pipeline running as fast as possible, we decided to start by grabbing data from MongoDB using Pymongo, and sending it to S3 as a JSON file.
-Once there, we would read the files using Snowflake's external file capabilities, and use Plain SQL to send data to tables.
+In order to get the pipeline running as fast as possible, we decided to start by grabbing data from MongoDB using Pymongo, and sending it to AWS S3 as a JSON file.
+Once there, we would read the files using Snowflake's external file capabilities, and use Plain SQL to load data into tables.

-The following code is not complete and is used only for example.
+> The following code is not complete and is used only as an example.

 ```python
 import pymongo